-Manage your name with identifiers
+Manage your identity with ORCID

-Open Researcher en Contributor Identifier (ORCID) is an international system for the persistent identification of academic authors.
+Open Researcher and Contributor Identifier (ORCID) is an international system for the persistent identification of academic authors.